cmayer/PolyMoSim/README.md

 (Value required)  The seed value for the random number generator.
 Default: time.
 Do not reply on the default seed if you start many analyses at the same time!

--f outputFormat, --outputFormat outputFormat where outputFormat can be
+-f OutputFormat, --OutputFormat outputFormat, where OutputFormat can be
 - nexus
 - phylip
 - phylip_no_spaces